Emeril (TV series)

-Emeril is an American sitcom television series created by Linda Bloodworth-Thomason, starring Emeril Lagasse as himself.
-It aired on Tuesday nights on NBC from September 25, 2001, to December 11, 2001, from 8:00-8:30 EST. A total of 10 half-hour episodes were produced over one season, but only 7 aired.
+Emeril is an American sitcom television series created by Linda Bloodworth-Thomason, starring celebrity chef Emeril Lagasse as himself.
+It was produced by Mozark Productions and NBC Studios and aired on Tuesday nights on NBC from September 25 to December 11, 2001, from 8:00 to 8:30 EST. A total of 10 half-hour episodes were produced over one season, but only seven aired.